nqkkin/Tuition-Calculator/README.md

 # College Tuition Calculator

 This project is a simple college tuition calculator built using Python and the **CustomTkinter** library.
 It allows users to calculate the total tuition cost based on their residency, student level (Undergraduate/Graduate), the number of credits, and whether they are being charged an orientation fee.
+This is for Programming Language Choice Lab 1.

 ## Features